P0IS0N0US/ERS-Weighstation-Prop/README.md

 1. Upload the `stream` folder to the `night_ers_weighstation` folder.

-2. Add the following lines to `fxmanifest.lua`, or use the one provided in the GitHub repo:
+2. Add the following lines to `fxmanifest.lua`

     ```
     files {'stream/addon_prop_truck_scale.ytyp'}